EmmaCruz94/luks-encrypt-raspberry-pi/README.md

-# UKS Encrypt Raspberry PI
+# LUKS Encrypt Raspberry PI

 ## What You Will Need